 This is equally as mesmerizing as “The Tahoe Rim Trail,” “The Top of The World Trail,” or “The Whole Enchilada.”
 It is simply mesmerizing in a different way.
 You are surrounded by massive trees.
 Some of them have fallen across the trail, and the forest service has cut out a place for you to continue to ride the trail.
 When you ride through these fallen giants they are still taller than you are on your bike!
 There is a beautiful river of clear rapids running right next to you for a good portion of the trail, with waterfalls and all.
 An aqua pool in another part with cliffs surrounding it looks like something the elves made.
 I’m not making this stuff up.
 I kept wondering if I was going to see a unicorn run on the trail in front of me or Frodo Baggins and the other hobbits cross the trail somewhere… You ride around one of the deepest volcanic lakes in the world—divers love it because of the clear water.

 Even if you shuttle this ride, it is still physically demanding, although not as much as “The Whole Enchilada.”
-Best time to go is in the fall when the leaves are in full color, but spring and summer would be great also.
+The best time to go is in the fall when the leaves are in full color, but spring and summer would be great also.
 It will most likely be wet on this trail.
 If it ever just starts storming and raining way too much you can always head over to Bend, Oregon for a day.
 It is much dryer there.

 Google images of this trail if you don't believe me how beautiful it is, even though as we all know, photos can't do it justice.